Employer Tax Credits, Part 2

 $60,000 – $54,000 = $6,000

-Although this credit is still available for employers that start a new retirement plan and that make contributions to employees, the phase-out rules for employers with more than 50 employees reduce the available credit.
+Although this credit is still available for employers that start a new retirement plan and that make contributions to employees, the phase-out rules for employers with more than 50 employees reduces the available credit.

 Conclusions